melmealey/Password-Generator/README.md

 ## Usage

 https://melmealey.github.io/Password-Generator/
 In case you ever need to have a randomly assigned password created, now it's as easy as the click of a button.
+Just click on 'Generate Password' to get started.

 ## Credits